eclipse-iceoryx/iceoryx/iceoryx_hoofs/README.md

 ### Concurrent

-If you have to write concurrent code, never use concurrency constructs like `mutex`, `atomic`, `thread`, `semaphore` etc. directly.
+If you have to write concurrent code, never use concurrency constructs like `mutex`, `atomic`, `thread`, `semaphore`, etc. directly.
 Most of the use cases can be solved by using an `ActiveObject` which uses as building block our `FiFo` or a queue which is thread-safe when combined with `smart_lock`.
 To learn more about active objects see [Prefer Using Active Objects Instead Of Naked Threads](https://www.drdobbs.com/parallel/prefer-using-active-objects-instead-of-n/225700095).

 | class               | internal | maybe obsolete | description |